 What You Should Include in a New Kitchen Design

-After layout, storage is the most important element to consider when thinking about how you’ll use your new kitchen.
+After nailing your kitchen layout, storage is arguably the most important element to consider when designing your ideal space.

-Not only a great design feature with the right fittings, lighting should also complement the different areas within your kitchen according to how you use them.
+Not only a great design feature with the right fittings, lighting should also complement the different areas within your kitchen according to their purpose.

 Preparation and washing up areas should have bright lighting to illuminate what you’re doing.
-Consider installing a strip of LEDs under upper kitchen joinery to spotlight the bench.
-The breakfast bar may work better with more subtle pendant lighting to make a statement without blinding those sitting there.
+Consider installing a strip of LEDs under overhead kitchen cupboards to spotlight the new kitchen benchtops below.

-And for overall illumination, downlights with a dimmer switch will help your lighting adapt to different times of day and fluctuations in natural light.
+For overall illumination in your kitchen, downlights with a dimmer switch will help your lighting adapt to different times of day and fluctuations in natural light.